myduino/Industrial-Soil-Sensor-RS485/README.md

 | Address Code | Function Code | Start Address Register | Length of Register  | CRC        |
 | ------------ | ------------- | ---------------------- | ------------------- | ---------- |
 | 0x01         | 0x03          | 0x00 0x00              | 0x00 0x04           | 0x44 0x09  |

+> **Note:** The Address Code and CRC bytes will differ if the device address has been changed from the default (0x01).

 - Example of Response Frame (13 Bytes)